Nisargpatelx/splunk-siem-brute-force-detection-lab/README.md

-Great — since your screenshots are in the screenshots folder in this repo:

-Repo:
-Nisargpatelx/splunk-siem-brute-force-detection-lab

-The correct GitHub image path format is:

-screenshots/filename.png

-Below is your correct README with real image links based on your folder.

-Complete README.md (with correct screenshot links)
 # Splunk SIEM Brute Force Detection Lab

 This project demonstrates a **Security Information and Event Management (SIEM) detection lab** built using **Splunk Enterprise** to detect brute-force login attempts on a Windows system.